 - Low-rise hiking shoes: I personally prefer a low-rise hiking shoe for their lighter weight and flexibility whether hiking or backpacking, but to each their own.
 Like any other hiking boots, these shoes should have aggresive tread that can safely see you across various types of terrain.
 That can often include trail running shoes, which more and more long-distance ultralight hikers are opting for these days.

-- Minimalist, barefoot, or zero-drop shoes: Again a matter of preference, but more and more brands are popping up that make minimalist, barefoot, or zero-drop shoes.
+- Minimalist, barefoot, or zero-drop shoes: Again a matter of preference, but more and more brands are popping up that make minimalist, barefoot, or zero-drop shoes (like one of our favorite brands, Xero Shoes).
 This means that (respectively) the shoes have less padding or support than traditional shoes, they’re made to feel like you’re not wearing any shoes at all by eliminating all unnecessary padding and support, or there’s zero difference between how far your forefoot and heel are from the ground.
 The claim is that they are better at letting feet be feet, and I mostly agree, but pick a shoe that feels comfortable, not one that’s trending right now.
-Personally, I’m loving the Altra Lone Peak 4 for backpacking and the Vivobarefoot Primus Trail for day hikes.
+Personally, I love the Altra Lone Peak for backpacking and the Vivobarefoot Magna Trail for day hikes.

 Tips for buying hiking boots